San Francisco Date Night Guide

 This format turns dinner into an exploration.
 Choose areas where you can walk between stops, and you'll see even more of the city along the way.

-Explore Hidden Gardens After Dark
+Hidden Gardens After Dark

 The San Francisco Botanical Garden occasionally hosts nighttime events like guided moonlight walks or after-hours tours.
 There's something inherently romantic about wandering through quiet gardens under the stars, especially when you're surrounded by lush, fragrant plant life.